The Turing Scheme was named in honour of the renowned scientist Alan Turing.

 His thinking continues to have significant impacts on our lives and serves as an inspiration.

-This scheme, which honours his legacy, will provide opportunities for future generations of British students, from all backgrounds, to study and work abroad across the globe.
+This scheme, which honours his legacy, provides opportunities for future generations of British students, from all backgrounds, to study and work abroad across the globe.

 Turing was a true computing pioneer.
 In civilian life, he applied his practical war-time experiences to design the Automatic Computing Engine, the design principles of which underlie modern personal computers.